lakhanpal70/Customer-Feedback-Analyzer-/README.md

    - Choose your analysis focus (e.g., Sentiment Analysis, Theme Identification, etc.).
    - Click **"Analyze Feedback"** to generate insights.

-For additional guidance on building Streamlit apps with LLMs, refer to the [Streamlit LLM Quickstart Guide](https://docs.streamlit.io/develop/tutorials/chat-and-llm-apps/llm-quickstart).
----

-## Future Improvements
-- 📊 Add visualizations for sentiment distribution and key themes use can use matplot or pyplot
-- 📝 Support for additional data formats (e.g., Excel) and also change the temprature of the model.
-- 🔄 Improved error handling and user guidance.
-- Also make a report to save it as pdf

----

-## Contributing
-Contributions are welcome!
-If you'd like to improve the app or add features, please fork the repo and submit a pull request.
-Caio

 ###App
 ![Project Screenshot](